Qubit Noise Spectroscopy of Superconducting Dynamics in a Magnetic Field: Magnetic noise from vortex dynamics

 Second, in the massive vortex limit or if the superfluid density $n_s$ is low, we may neglect the Magnus force on the vortices, and keep only the inertial term.
 Thus, the resonant mode is linearly polarized and features a distinct dispersion $\Omega_l = (\overline{K}(k_z)/\mu_v)^{\frac12}$, and $\cN_{xx}(\Omega)$ remains Lorentzian but peaks at different resonance frequencies,

-In this case, the sharp increase in the relaxation rate of the spin-qubit on tuning its frequency $\Omega \to \Omega_l$ may be used to identify the strength $K$ of the pinning potential, the vortex-line tension $\varepsilon_l$, and the vortex mass $\mu_v$.
+In this case, the sharp increase in the relaxation rate of the spin qubit on tuning its frequency $\Omega \to \Omega_l$ may be used to identify the strength $K$ of the pinning potential, the vortex-line tension $\varepsilon_l$, and the vortex mass $\mu_v$.

 We now consider the limit when the viscous damping $\eta$ is large, such that we may neglect both the Magnus force $n_s h \Omega$ and the inertial term $\mu_v \Omega^2$.
 In this limit, $\cN_{xx}$ takes a particularly simple form: